MSLNZ/Quantity-Value/docs/unit_register.rst

     metre = SI.reference_unit('Length','metre','m')   # reference unit
     centimetre = prefix.centi(metre) # related unit

-Units can be looked up in the register by name or by term, or the name may be used as an attribute of the register.
+Units can be looked up in the register by name, term, or as an attribute.
+In each case, the kind of quantity must accompany the unit.
 These expressions return the ``metre`` unit

 .. code-block:: python

-    SI['metre']
+    SI['Length']['metre']
-    SI['m']
+    SI['Length']['m']
-    SI.metre
+    SI.Length.metre

 .. contents::
    :local: